 Initially, the bulls are in control as the prevailing uptrend continues to stay in motion.
-The bulls dry the price to new highs.
-Once the bulls hit a climax point, and hit the high of the candle everything looks bullish.
+The bulls drive the price to new highs.
+Once the bulls hit a climax point and hit the high of the candle, everything looks bullish.

 What is Shooting Star Trading?

 We need to train our eyes to read the sentiment of the hammer candle, taking in consideration the whole market environment.
 It’s futile to try to identify the exact textbook shooting star.